kurtex/motivationalQuotes/README.md

 -   `NEXT_PUBLIC_CLIENT_ID`: Your Threads application client ID.
 -   `CLIENT_SECRET`: Your Threads application client secret.
 -   `NEXT_PUBLIC_API_STATE`: A state string for OAuth 2.0.
+-   `TOKEN_ENCRYPTION_KEY`: Base64-encoded 32-byte key used to encrypt Threads access tokens at rest.

+Create the `.env.local` file manually (for example, by copying `.env.local.example` if you maintain one in your fork) and ensure `TOKEN_ENCRYPTION_KEY` is generated securely.
+A quick option is `openssl rand -base64 32`.

+### Meta App Requirements

+To use the Threads OAuth flow and API endpoints, you need a Meta developer app configured for Threads:
+- Register an app in the [Meta for Developers](https://developers.facebook.com/) console with Threads permissions.
+- Configure the app’s OAuth redirect URI to `https://<your-domain>/redirect` (or the corresponding value for `NEXT_PUBLIC_BASE_URL`).
+- Populate `NEXT_PUBLIC_CLIENT_ID`, `CLIENT_SECRET`, and `NEXT_PUBLIC_API_STATE` with the values issued by Meta.

 ## Usage